 Based on the results of the suitability analysis of the Standard Formula for the Company's risk profile, the own solvency model is then used to conduct an own risk and solvency assessment for a three-year period.
-In addition, stress tests and scenario analyses relevant to the (planned) risk profile of the Company are conducted.
+In addition, we perform sensitivity analyses and an analysis of selected scenarios relevant to the (planned) risk profile of the Company.